stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ## Box Shadows
-Quickly adding or removing a box shadow
+Quickly add or remov a box shadow

 ### Predefined box shadows
 A set of 35 predefined box shadows from this site [Beautiful CSS box-shadow examples](https://getcssscan.com/css-box-shadow-examples)